Applying to Medical School

 - letters of recommendation

 A Committee Letter is a letter authored by a pre-health committee or pre-health advisor and intended to represent your institution’s evaluation of you.
-At Hamilton, the Committee Letter is a detailed narrative of your path to a career in medicine written by Leslie Bell and edited by the Health Professions Advisory Committee.
+At Hamilton, the Committee Letter is a detailed narrative of your path to a career in medicine written by the Health Professions Advisor and edited by the Health Professions Advisory Committee.
 It is combined with your other letters of recommendation (LOR’s).
 Although not required for admission to medical school, medical schools prefer to receive a Committee Letter so it is a benefit to you.
 In fact, they will become suspicious if an applicant doesn’t submit such a letter when his/her school offers this service.

 Submit Release of Information/Confidentiality Waiver